-Imagine that you’ve reserved a specific amount of time for an appointment and put on hold all your tasks, but when the meeting hour strikes… no one’s there.
+It's time for the first virtual meeting norm!
+Imagine that you’ve reserved a specific amount of time for an appointment and put on hold all your tasks, but when the meeting hour strikes… no ones is there.
 And then – bam! – a couple of minutes later, hoofing and puffing the presenter arrives… No matter how much apologetic or convincing he might be, the first impression has been already ruined.

 #2 Practice, rehearse & repeat